What To Expect

 During the 17-month program, ongoing interaction with core faculty and peers shapes the individual experience and intentionally introduces fellows to some unfamiliar, and at times uncomfortable, situations.
 As a result, fellows develop a close camaraderie, learn to approach issues with an open and critical mind, and enhance their ability to listen and to learn from others and their environments.

-The Ag Leadership Program is based on a more than 40-year alliance with four California universities: California State Polytechnic University, Pomona; California Polytechnic State University, San Luis Obispo; California State University, Fresno; and the University of California, Davis.
+The Ag Leadership Program is based on a 50-year alliance with four California universities: California State Polytechnic University, Pomona; California Polytechnic State University, San Luis Obispo; California State University, Fresno; and the University of California, Davis.
 Monthly seminars rotate between these four partner universities.

 With a different program focus at each university, the seminars provide an integrated and comprehensive curriculum.
 Fellows are presented timely and relevant subject matter from skilled educators, subject matter experts, and leaders from organizations and businesses.